 Pack contents: Avalanche probe, shovel, extra clothing, room for layers you take off when you get too hot, snacks, water, first aid kit, emergency sheet.

-All of our backpacks are hydration bladder compatible.
-See each backpack's page for compatibility details.
+We have a number of accessories to match your needs while using your backpack.
+Most of our backpacks are also hydration bladder compatible.
+See each backpack's product page for compatibility details.